-Howard E. Rollins (Ragtime) is Captain Davenport, a black Amy officer assigned to investigate the murder of a black Sergeant (Adolph Caesar, The Color Purple) in the Deep South in the 1940s.
+Howard E. Rollins (Ragtime) is Captain Davenport, an African-American Amy officer assigned to investigate the murder of an African-American (Adolph Caesar, The Color Purple) in the Deep South in the 1940s.

 Reaction & Thoughts:

-On June 6, 1944, the allied forces invaded Normandy on the French channel coast.
-This attack on the German army on the French beaches was one of the bloodiest and most difficult battles of World War II.
-As many Americans were fighting fascism and prejudice in Europe, many other American soldiers were enduring another kind of war.
-A Soldier’s Story concentrates on the varying levels of injustice that many African-Americans soldiers experienced at the hands of our own military.
+The story takes place in 1944.
+World War II had reached a fever pitch.
+As many American soldiers were fighting fascism and prejudice in Europe, many other American soldiers were enduring another kind of war.
+A Soldier’s Story concentrates on the varying levels of injustice that many African-Americans soldiers experienced at the hands of our own military, an irony that the film never lets you forget.

 This film adaptation of Charles Fuller’s 1981 Pulitzer-winning play A Soldier’s Play is a crackling murder mystery in the best Agatha Christie tradition, a powerful social drama and an incisive character study, all rolled into one superb movie.